A-PhillipeV/7251-comets-OLD/readme.md

 7251 Handbook: https://docs.google.com/document/d/1x8hSlBrLIcQmxfHnqMxywp3bEHRAU8E4cPc_SarHzqw/edit?usp=sharing

 ## Using This Repo

+__Disclaimer: If you use this repo by it's own, it will not work!!__
-Download the current FTC-Robot Controller SDK and go to the FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/ folder and copypaste all of the given files in this rep.
+Download the current FTC-Robot Controller SDK: https://github.com/FIRST-Tech-Challenge/FtcRobotController Go to the FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/ folder and copypaste all of the given files in this rep.
 We are currrently using:
 - FTC Dashboard
 - RoadRunner